Spotting the Early Signs of Dementia

 Although it is common for everyone to lose things from time to time, especially in later years, an early warning sign of dementia is commonly misplacing things and being unable to retrace steps to find them.

-Someone showing the first signs of dementia may begin to experience memory loss issues, particularly short-term memory loss.
+As already highlighted, someone showing the first signs of dementia may begin to experience memory loss issues, particularly short-term memory loss.

 Another aspect of memory loss is overall confusion.